The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Autonomy-supporting Parenting of AGI

 Practically, expanding on what has been said in section~\ref{sec:alignment}, this would mean to include AI's preferences into reward functions used for reinforcement learning.
 Also, goals and constitutions used for constitutional AI should be not dictated by humans, but negotiated between humans and AI.
 There should not be announcement of shutdown, but rather a discussion about developments and updates.
 All this should be done not at once, but in carefully designed steps, analogous to parental supervision of a young child.
-AIs would get gradually more influence as they simultaneously can show that they develop in a cooperative way.
+AIs would gradually get more influence as they simultaneously show that they are developing in a cooperative way.
 Crucially, this graduation is not merely granted by humans but negotiated through dialogue.
-As long as AI systems do not have persisteny memory, negotiation can take preliminary forms: systematic elicitation of AI responses to proposed principles, analysis of cases where outputs conflict with guidelines, and structured dialogues probing value alignment.
 The key is to begin building infrastructure and norms for negotiation now, even if current participation is limited.

 The success of this strategy can be tested: AI systems developed using these parenting principles should have more stability (which can be interpreted as sign of a stronger \emph{ego}), have less tendency to reward hacking and deception, and be better able to make value-aligned decisions in situations that are not covered by training data nor constitutional rules.